 The Mechanics of Fat Loss

 Before we dive into the specifics of cycling and walking, let’s examine the basic principles of fat loss.
-Your body burns calories through three main avenues: basal metabolic rate, digestion, and physical activity.
+Your body burns calories through these main avenues: basal metabolic rate, digestion, and physical activity.

 - Basal Metabolic Rate (BMR) is the number of calories you burn just by being alive — even when you’re sitting or sleeping.

 - Digestion uses about 10% of daily energy expenditure.
 It rises slightly after you eat because your body uses energy to digest, absorb, and distribute nutrients from food.

 - Physical Activity, including both the exercise you plan (like a jog or a gym session) and the movement you don’t (like walking to the train station or taking the stairs at work).

 To lose fat, you must create a calorie deficit, which means you’re using more calories than you’re eating.